mtharrison/hapi-context-credentials/README.md

         <h1>Welcome guest!</h1>
     {{/if}}

-This module saves the work by ensuring `request.auth.credentials` is included in every view context on your server, so you don't need to manually include it in your handlers (like listing.1.1).
+This module saves the work by ensuring `request.auth.credentials` is included in every view context on your server, so you don't need to manually include it in your handlers.

 ##Usage